Sino-Nepal Friendship Bridge: Description

 It was badly damaged during the April 2015 earthquake and had to be demolished.
 The quakes closed the route and turned the border trading towns into ghost villages.
 In 2016, there were some repairs on the route, but trading had not been restored to previous levels.
 First, it was replaced by a temporary bridge.
 Chinese companies then built a new, reportedly 110 m long and significantly wider, twin-pier reinforced concrete girder bridge alongside it, which opened in June 2019.

+The crossing was closed for multiple weeks in 2026 due to landslides.

 Transport connection

 From the bridge on the Nepalese side, Kodari in Sindhulpalchok District, the road bridge is connected to the Araniko Highway, named after the famous architect Arniko, which leads to the capital, Kathmandu.
 On the Chinese side, the structure is also the end point of the Nepal-China Friendship Highway.
 This is part of National Road 318 and leads via Lhasa, the capital of the Tibet Autonomous Region, to Shanghai.